 Doctors hardly work alone.
 They rely on many other professionals to gather information about patients in order to deliver the best care.

-One of the important tools doctors have when it comes to making diagnoses is medical imagery, and this is where radiology technicians and ultrasound technicians play a vital role.
+One of the important tools doctors have when it comes to making diagnoses is medical imagery, and this is where radiology technologists and ultrasound technicians play a vital role.

 In this Article